ModelEarth/localsite/start/steps/README.md

 	git clone https://github.com/ModelEarth/community community &&
 	python -m http.server 8887

-If you are a REACT contributor, fork the io folder instead.
+If you are a REACT contributor, also fork the io folder.

 Now you can open our active projects page at: [localhost:8887/io](http://localhost:8887/io/) For futher commands, open a new terminal window since the prior is now dedicated to being an http server.

+### Refresh you local repos

 Run the following weekly in your webroot to pull down our recent updates.
 (If you are contributing to updates, change "ModelEarth" to your GitHub account to pull from your forks.)